wvibe/vibe_coding/doc/yolov3/design.md

-# YOLOv3 Implementation and Training Experiment Design
+# YOLOv3 Technical Design Document

 ## Project Overview

 This document outlines the technical design for implementing YOLOv3 based on the paper "YOLOv3: An Incremental Improvement" by Joseph Redmon and Ali Farhadi.
-The implementation will use PyTorch and will be tested through training experiments with Pascal VOC and BDD100K datasets.
+The implementation uses PyTorch and is tested through training experiments with Pascal VOC and BDD100K datasets.

+For information about recent improvements and usage instructions, see [YOLOv3 README](../../models/vanilla/yolov3/README.md).

 ## 1. Project Structure